WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 npm install cssnano --save-dev
 ```

-### Notes
+### PostCSS configuration file

-It is [recommended](https://github.com/postcss/postcss-loader#plugins) to use separate `.postcssrc.js` file.
+It is [recommended](https://github.com/postcss/postcss-loader#plugins) to use separate configuration file for PostCSS.
 All possible filenames and formats (JSON, YAML, JS) are discussed [here](https://github.com/michael-ciniawsky/postcss-load-config).

-We will minify CSS using a separate pass via PostCSS ecosystem (using same `cssnano`).
-Let us keep CSS processing in as few places as possible.

-### PostCSS configuration file
+Choosing JS file to set configuration as that enables some logic in the configuration file.

 Add new file at project root.